Visiting the buried city of Akrotiri Santorini: Greece’s Pompeii

 It’s thought there were probably many foreshocks before the big eruption, so the Minoans of ancient Akrotiri had time to pack up their livestock and valuable belongings and leave the city – unlike in Pompeii where the eruption all happened so quickly.

 As Akrotiri was a rich seafaring city, people had access to boats which made it easy for them to escape.
-Though where they went next and why they never came back to Santorini after the eruption is another of the many mysteries which surround Akrotiri.
+Though where they went next and why they never came back to Santorini after the eruption is another of the many mysteries surrounding Akrotiri.

 The details